 The DJ as Community Leader

 To understand the loss, you must understand what a Black radio DJ actually was.
 The title is misleading.
-The word “DJ” suggests someone who plays records, and while Black radio DJs did play records — and their taste in doing so shaped the musical culture of the entire nation — the playing of records was the least important thing they did.
+The word “DJ” suggests someone who plays records.
+Black radio DJs did play records, and their taste shaped the musical culture of the entire nation.
+But playing records was the least important thing they did.
 A Black radio DJ was a community leader who happened to have a microphone (George, The Death of Rhythm and Blues, Pantheon Books, 1988).

-They knew which alderman took bribes, which landlord refused to fix the heat, which teacher made a difference and which had given up.
-They were the person you called when the system failed you, because they had the one thing that could make the system respond: an audience.
+They knew which alderman took bribes and which landlord refused to fix the heat.
+They knew which teacher made a difference and which had given up.
+They were the person you called when the system failed you, because they had the one thing that could make the system respond — an audience.

-- Tom Joyner flew between Dallas and Chicago every day to host morning and afternoon shows in two markets simultaneously — earning the nickname the Fly Jock.
+- Tom Joyner flew between Dallas and Chicago every day to host morning and afternoon shows in two markets at once — earning the nickname the Fly Jock.
 He raised millions for HBCUs.
-His Christmas Wish program provided holiday assistance to thousands of families.
-He was not a media personality doing philanthropy.
+His Christmas Wish program provided holiday help to thousands of families.
+He was not a media personality doing charity.
 He was a community servant who happened to work in media.

 - Tavis Smiley’s commentary on the Tom Joyner Morning Show became the most influential political voice in Black media.
 His State of the Black Union forums, broadcast on C-SPAN, were the closest thing Black America had to a national town hall.